JohannaPri/Webshop-Assignment-Only-Backend/README.md

 - Postman
 - REST Client in Visual Studio Code

-#### It's connected to a database through MongoDB Compass, there you can see users, products and orders that are created with Postman or REST client.
+#### It's connected to a database through MongoDB Compass.
+There you can see users, products and orders that are created with Postman or REST client.

 ## Content